martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 last congestion event.
 While most alternative congestion control algorithms to AIMD TCP increase the congestion window using convex functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.

-After a window reduction in response to a congestion event is detected by duplicate ACKs or Explicit Congestion Notification-Echo (ECN-Echo) ACKs {{!RFC3168}}, CUBIC registers the congestion window size where it got the congestion event as *W<sub>max</sub>* and performs a multiplicative decrease of congestion window.
-After it enters into congestion avoidance, it starts to increase the congestion window using the concave profile of the cubic function.
-The cubic function is set to have its plateau at *W<sub>max</sub>* so that the concave window increase continues until the window size becomes *W<sub>max</sub>*.
+After a window reduction in response to a congestion event is detected by duplicate ACKs or Explicit Congestion Notification-Echo (ECN-Echo, ECE) ACKs {{!RFC3168}}, CUBIC remembers the congestion window size where it received the congestion event and performs a multiplicative decrease of the congestion window.
+When CUBIC enters into congestion avoidance, it starts to increase the congestion window using the concave profile of the cubic function.
+The cubic function is set to have its plateau at the remembered congestion window size, so that the concave window increase continues until then.
 After that, the cubic function turns into a convex profile and the convex window increase begins.

-This style of window adjustment (concave and then convex) improves the algorithm stability while maintaining high network utilization {{CEHRX07}}.
-This is because the window size remains almost constant, forming a plateau around *W<sub>max</sub>* where network utilization is deemed highest.
-Under steady state, most window size samples of CUBIC are close to *W<sub>max</sub>*, thus promoting high network utilization and stability.
-Note that those congestion control algorithms using only convex functions to increase the congestion window size have the maximum increments around *W<sub>max</sub>*, and thus introduce a large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.
+This style of window adjustment (concave and then convex) improves the algorithm stability while maintaining high network utilization
+{{CEHRX07}}.
+This is because the window size remains almost constant, forming a plateau around the remembered congestion window size of the last congestion event, where network utilization is deemed highest.
+Under steady state, most window size samples of CUBIC are close to that remembered congestion window size, thus promoting high network utilization and stability.

+Note that congestion control algorithms that only use convex functions to increase the congestion window size have their maximum increments around the remembered congestion window size of the last congestion event, and thus introduce a large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.

 ## Principle 2 for AIMD Friendliness

 CUBIC promotes per-flow fairness to AIMD TCP.
-Note that AIMD TCP performs well under short RTT and small bandwidth (or small BDP) networks.
-There is only a scalability problem in networks with long RTTs and large bandwidth (or large BDP).
-A congestion control algorithm designed to be friendly to AIMD TCP on a per-flow basis must operate to increase its congestion window less aggressively in small BDP networks than in large BDP networks.
-The aggressiveness of CUBIC mainly depends on the maximum window size before a window reduction, which is smaller in small BDP networks than in large BDP networks.
+Note that AIMD TCP performs well over paths with short RTTs and small bandwidths (or small BDPs).
+There is only a scalability problem in networks with long RTTs and large bandwidths (or large BDPs).

+A congestion control algorithm designed to be friendly to AIMD TCP on a per-flow basis must increase its congestion window less aggressively in small BDP networks than in large BDP networks.

-Thus, CUBIC increases its congestion window less aggressively in small BDP networks than in large BDP networks.
-Furthermore, in cases when the cubic function of CUBIC increases its congestion window less aggressively than AIMD TCP, CUBIC simply follows the window size of AIMD TCP to ensure that CUBIC achieves at least the same throughput as AIMD TCP in small BDP networks.
-We call this region where CUBIC behaves like AIMD TCP, the "AIMD-friendly region".
+The aggressiveness of CUBIC mainly depends on the maximum window size before a window reduction, which is smaller in small-BDP networks than in large-BDP networks.
+Thus, CUBIC increases its congestion window less aggressively in small-BDP networks than in large-BDP networks.

+Furthermore, in cases when the cubic function of CUBIC would increase the congestion window less aggressively than AIMD TCP, CUBIC simply follows the window size of AIMD TCP to ensure that CUBIC achieves at least the same throughput as AIMD TCP in small-BDP networks.
+We call this region where CUBIC behaves like AIMD TCP the "AIMD-friendly region".

 ## Principle 3 for RTT Fairness

-Two CUBIC flows with different RTTs have their throughput ratio linearly proportional to the inverse of their RTT ratio, where the throughput of a flow is approximately the size of its congestion window divided by its RTT.
+Two CUBIC flows with different RTTs have a throughput ratio that is linearly proportional to the inverse of their RTT ratio, where the throughput of a flow is approximately the size of its congestion window divided by its RTT.

 Specifically, CUBIC maintains a window increase rate independent of RTTs outside of the AIMD-friendly region, and thus flows with different RTTs have similar congestion window sizes under steady state when they operate outside the AIMD-friendly region.

-This notion of a linear throughput ratio is similar to that of AIMD TCP under high statistical multiplexing environments where packet losses are independent of individual flow rates.
-However, under low statistical multiplexing environments, the throughput ratio of AIMD TCP flows with different RTTs is quadratically proportional to the inverse of their RTT ratio {{XHR04}}.
-CUBIC always ensures the linear throughput ratio independent of the levels of statistical multiplexing.
+This notion of a linear throughput ratio is similar to that of AIMD TCP under high statistical multiplexing where packet loss is independent of individual flow rates.
+However, under low statistical multiplexing, the throughput ratio of AIMD TCP flows with different RTTs is quadratically proportional to the inverse of their RTT ratio
+{{XHR04}}.

+CUBIC always ensures a linear throughput ratio independent of the amount of statistical multiplexing.
 This is an improvement over AIMD TCP.
-While there is no consensus on particular throughput ratios of different RTT flows, we believe that under wired Internet, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of AIMD TCP under low statistical multiplexing environments).
+While there is no consensus on particular throughput ratios for different RTT flows, we believe that over wired Internet paths, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of AIMD TCP under low statistical multiplexing environments).

 ## Principle 4 for the CUBIC Decrease Factor

-To balance between the scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7 while AIMD TCP uses 0.5.
-While this improves the scalability of CUBIC, a side effect of this decision is slower convergence, especially under low statistical multiplexing environments.
-This design choice is following the observation that the author of HighSpeed TCP (HSTCP) {{?RFC3649}} has made along with other researchers (e.g., {{GV02}}): the current Internet becomes more asynchronous with less frequent loss synchronizations with high statistical multiplexing.
-Under this environment, even strict Multiplicative-Increase Multiplicative-Decrease (MIMD) can converge.
+To balance between scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7, whereas AIMD TCP uses 0.5.

+While this improves the scalability of CUBIC, a side effect of this decision is slower convergence, especially under low statistical multiplexing.
+This design choice is following the observation that HighSpeed TCP (HSTCP) {{?RFC3649}} and other approaches (e.g.,
+{{GV02}}) made: the current Internet becomes more asynchronous with less frequent loss synchronizations under high statistical multiplexing.

+In such environments, even strict Multiplicative-Increase Multiplicative-Decrease (MIMD) can converge.
 CUBIC flows with the same RTT always converge to the same throughput independent of statistical multiplexing, thus achieving intra-algorithm fairness.
-We also find that under the environments with sufficient statistical multiplexing, the convergence speed of CUBIC flows is reasonable.
+We also find that in environments with sufficient statistical multiplexing, the convergence speed of CUBIC is reasonable.

 # CUBIC Congestion Control